HL7/smart-app-launch/spec/conformance/capability-sets/index.md

 ---
 ## Capability Sets

 The following four Capability Sets are defined.
-Any individual SMART server will publish a granular list of its capabilities; from this list you can determine which of these Capability Sets are supported:
+Any individual SMART server will publish a granular list of its capabilities; from this list a client can determine which of these Capability Sets are supported:

 ### Patient Access for Standalone Apps